Cyclone Robyn (2024): Meteorological history

 By early November 2024, a moderately active Madden–Julian oscillation (MJO) moved eastwards into the Indian Ocean, aligning with an equatorial Rossby wave.
 On 14 November, the Australian Bureau of Meteorology (BoM) noted that a tropical low could may form to the west of Sumatra, Indonesia, and pre-designated it as 01U.
 This came into fruition 9 days later, when both the BoM and the United States Joint Typhoon Warning Center (JTWC) reported that the system had formed approximately 350 nmi to the northwest of Cocos (Keeling) Islands, aided by a westerly wind burst that also contributed to the formation of Cyclone Fengal.
 Moving generally to the southeast, the low struggled to organize under an environment of moderate to high vertical wind shear, offset by 29-30 C sea surface temperatures and improving vorticity signature.
 At 20:30 UTC on 26 November, the JTWC issued a Tropical Cyclone Formation Alert on 01U, as an ASCAT pass revealed gale-force winds wrapping the southwest of the low's strengthening but still disorganized low-level circulation centre.
 By 15:00 UTC the next day, the JTWC upgraded the low into a tropical storm in the Saffir–Simpson scale, noting a well-defined but partially exposed centre.
 The BoM would not follow suit until early 28 November, when the cyclone gained gale-force winds throughout its entire quadrant, becoming a category 1 tropical cyclone in the Australian scale and earning the name Robyn.

 By 12:00 that same day, both the BoM and JTWC reported that Robyn reached its peak intensity, becoming a category 2 tropical cyclone with 10-minute sustained winds of 55 knots.
 However, strong wind shear and significant mid-level dry air entrainment made the system to rapidly weaken, prompting the BoM to downgrade Robyn to a category 1 tropical cyclone by 29 November.
 Six hours later, the BoM downgraded Robyn below tropical cyclone intensity, before issuing their final advisory at 12:00 UTC that same day.
 The JTWC followed suit three hours later, noting that the system had rapidly weakened, with a fully exposed centre.
 The remnants of Robyn then drifted westward, moving out of the Australian area of responsibility in early December.
+Despite the high number of fatalities, the name Robyn was not retired after the season.